-Enable Authentication for HTTP Web-Consoles Note: This is effective only if security is enabled for the HDFS service.
+Enable Authentication for Enable HTTP Web-Consoles Enables authentication for Hadoop HTTP web-consoles for all roles of this service.
+Note: This is effective only if security is enabled for the HDFS service.

 - 10 Click Save Changes to commit the changes. - 11.
 Go to the HDFS service - 12 Click the Configuration tab. - 13 Type Hadoop SSL Enabled in the Search box. - 14 Select the Hadoop SSL Enabled property to enable SSL communication for HDFS, MapReduce, and YARN.